Kopano-dev/konnect/README.md

   kc
 ```

-Or run konnect as local_admin_unix user.
+Or run Konnect as local_admin_unix user.
 Only run konnectd like this when you
 actually use that authentication scheme.
 Otherwise ensure that Konnect is not
 running as local admin user for best security.